samzong/samzong/STARS.md

 *   [Batchfile](#batchfile)
 *   [ActionScript](#actionscript)

+## Smarty

+*   [deployKF/deployKF](https://github.com/deployKF/deployKF) - deployKF builds world-class data and machine learning platforms on any Kubernetes cluster, in any cloud or environment.

 ## Go

+*   [armadaproject/armada](https://github.com/armadaproject/armada) - A multi-cluster batch queuing system for high-throughput workloads on Kubernetes.
 *   [metal-stack/csi-lvm](https://github.com/metal-stack/csi-lvm) - kubernetes csi for bare metal deployments, uses local storage
 *   [matryer/xbar](https://github.com/matryer/xbar) - Put the output from any script or program into your macOS Menu Bar (the BitBar reboot)
 *   [dragonflyoss/Dragonfly2](https://github.com/dragonflyoss/Dragonfly2) - Dragonfly is an open source P2P-based file distribution and image acceleration system.
 It is hosted by the Cloud Native Computing Foundation (CNCF) as an Incubating Level Project.